Optimization of coarse-grained models: matching probability density in conformational space: Abstract

 \section{Abstract}

-Coarse-Graining (CG) models are low resolution approximation of high resolution models, such as all-atomic (AA) models.
-An effective CG model is expected to reproduce equilibrium values of sufficient physical quantities of its AA model, which requires to match the equilibrium probability density of the CG model to that of the AA model in conformational space.
-The present work proposes for constructing effective CG models a novel methodology that aims at minimizing the distance between CG model and AA model.
-The distance is defined as a functional of conformational probability densities in CG and AA models and further expanded by ensemble averages of a set of sufficient and independent basis functions.
-An orthogonalization strategy is adopted to get the independent basis functions from sufficiently preselected interesting physical quantities of the system.
-Two variational methods are developed to optimize parameters of effective CG force field by minimizing the functional of probability densities, are then generalized so that the CG model also reproduce the pressure of AA model.
-The general CG framework is verified in constructing one-site CG water from TIP3P water model.
+The present work proposes a novel methodology for constructing coarse-grained (CG) models, which aims at minimizing the difference between the CG model and its original system.
+The difference is defined as a functional of the ratio of equilibrium conformational probability densities to the original one, then is further expanded by equilibrium averages of a set of sufficient and independent physical quantities as basis functions.
+An orthonormalization strategy is adopted to get the independent basis functions from sufficiently preselected interesting physical quantities of the system.
+The probability density matching coarse-graining (PMCG) scheme effectively takes into account the overall characteristics of the original systems to form CG models, and it is a natural improvement of the usual CG scheme wherein equilibrium averages of many physical quantities are intuit chosen to reproduce without considering correlations among these quantities.
+We verify the general PMCG framework in constructing a one-site CG water model from TIP3P model.
+Both structure of liquids and pressure are found to be well reproduced at the same time in the one-site CG water model.

 {}